Pro-Vice-Chancellor (Research and Enterprise)

 Professor Dean is a Professor of Health Sciences who is an internationally recognised authority in the area of epidemiology of allergic disorders.

 She joined University of Brighton in 2016 as Pro-Vice-Chancellor (Research and Enterprise) and has the strategic lead for all research and enterprise activities.
-She has led on the development of University’s Research and Enterprise Strategic Plan 2017-2021.
-She takes the lead role on preparing and the delivery of actions to enhance the University’s position in REF2021.
-As a member of the University Executive Board and the Strategic Planning group, she contributes to the broader leadership and direction of the University, and supports the Deputy Vice-Chancellor in academic planning matters including the annual planning and target-setting cycle.
+She has led on the development of the University’s Research and Enterprise Strategic Plan 2017-2021.
+She takes the lead role on preparing and the delivery of actions to enhance the University’s position with regard to the Research Excellence Framework (REF) and Knowledge Exchange Framework (KEF).
+As a member of the University Executive Board and the Strategic Planning Group, she contributes to the broader leadership and direction of the University, and contributes to the academic planning matters including the annual planning and target-setting cycle.

-She is responsible for the Brighton Doctoral College and works closely with its Director to enhance the postgraduate research (PGR) student experience and to facilitate recruitment of high quality graduate students.
+She is responsible for the Brighton Doctoral College and is committed to enhancing the postgraduate research (PGR) student experience and facilitating recruitment of high quality graduate students.
 In 2017, she was appointed as the Doctoral Training Alliance National Director for the University Alliance.
-In 2018, her portfolio of responsibilities expanded and she is now the institution lead on the Galleries, Theatre and Museums.

 Prior to joining University of Brighton, she held a number of senior positions at the University of Portsmouth including Dean of Research (2011-2014) and Dean of the Faculty of Science.

 Originally from Iran, Tara came to the UK aged 16, as an international student to complete her education.
 She completed her first degree in Biological Chemistry at the University of Essex and obtained her PhD from Kings College in London in 1989.